nuxt/website-v2/content/en/support.md

 ::support-card
 ---
 title: 'Donate'
-description: 'Get project audits, best practices and get answers from the Framework team.'
+description: 'Nuxt is an MIT licensed open source project and completely free to use.
+However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.'
 imgName: 'donate'
 button:
   text: 'Donate'